mavnn/mavnn.github.com/source/_posts/2017-09-13-building-solid-systems-in-f-number.markdown

 comments: true
 categories:
 ---
+We are running an other course!
+Read on for the details...

+<h2>Building Solid Systems in F#</h2>

 <p>
 Writing code is only the first part of putting a software system into production; some of these rules are universal across software development, some depend on your ecosystem and operating system, and some are unique to each programming language.
 </p>